-- the progress and success of clinical trials and preclinical activities (including studies and manufacture of materials) of our product candidates conducted by us or our collaborative partners or licensees; - our ability to establish new collaborations and to maintain our existing collaboration partnerships; - the progress of research programs carried out by us; - any changes in the breadth of our research and development programs; - our ability to meet the milestones identified in our collaborative agreements that trigger payments; - the progress of the research and development efforts of our collaborative partners; - our ability to acquire or license other technologies or compounds that we seek to pursue; - our ability to manage our growth; - competing technological and market developments; - the costs and timing of obtaining, enforcing and defending our patent and intellectual property rights; - the costs and timing of regulatory approvals and filings by us and our collaborators; and - expenses associated with unforeseen litigation.
+- the progress and success of clinical trials and preclinical activities (including studies and manufacture of materials) of our product candidates conducted by us or our collaborative partners or licensees; - our ability to establish new collaborations and to maintain our existing collaboration partnerships; - the progress of research programs carried out by us; - any changes in the breadth of our research and development programs; - our ability to meet the milestones identified in our collaborative agreements that trigger payments; - · the progress of the research and development efforts of our collaborative partners; - our ability to acquire or license other technologies or compounds that we seek to pursue; - our ability to manage our growth; - · competing technological and market developments; - the costs and timing of obtaining, enforcing and defending our patent and intellectual property rights; - the costs and timing of regulatory approvals and filings by us and our collaborators; and - · expenses associated with unforeseen litigation.

 Insufficient funds may require us to delay, scale back or eliminate some or all of our research or development programs, to lose rights under existing licenses or to relinquish greater or all rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose or may adversely affect our ability to operate as a going concern.
-As of June 30, 2006, we had approximately \$122.2 million in cash, cash equivalents and available-for-sale securities, as compared to \$138.2 million as of December 31, 2005, a decrease of \$16.0 million.
-The decrease was attributable to operating spending in the period, offset by the receipt of \$5.0 million from Serono and \$5.0 million from Pfizer.
-We also received approximately \$1.3 million under our equipment financing arrangements, which was offset by debt service payments of approximately \$663,000 relating to the equipment financing arrangements.
-We expect that our net cash used in operations for the second half of 2006 will increase as compared to the first half of 2006 as we commence our Phase II clinical trial of R788 for RA.
-For the three and six months ended June 30, 2006 and 2005, we maintained an investment portfolio primarily in money market funds, federal agency securities and corporate bonds and notes.
+As of September 30, 2006, we had approximately \$115.0 million in cash, cash equivalents and available-for-sale securities, as compared to \$138.2 million as of December 31, 2005, a decrease of \$23.2 million.
+The decrease was attributable to operating spending in the period, offset by the receipts of \$8.0 million from Serono, \$5.0 million from Pfizer and approximately \$4.1 million from Merck.
+We also received approximately \$2.0 million from the issuance of common stock resulting from option exercises and approximately \$1.4 million under our equipment financing arrangements, which was offset by debt service payments of approximately \$976,000 relating to the equipment financing arrangements.
+We expect that our net cash used in operations for the remainder of 2006 will increase as we continue our Phase II clinical trial of R788 for RA, commence our Phase II trial of R788 for ITP and continue to work on programs for other indications.
+For the three and nine months ended September 30, 2006 and 2005, we maintained an investment portfolio primarily in money market funds, federal agency securities and corporate bonds and notes.
 Cash in excess of immediate requirements is invested with regard to liquidity and capital preservation.
 Wherever possible, we seek to minimize the potential effects of concentration and degrees of risk.